 It's hard to quantify with an exact figure.
 We are further from it now than on Friday since the Stockholmers have heeded us.
 But it could still happen, especially if you live at a high altitude, says Johanna Ansker.

-The appeal to save tap water still applies throughout Stockholm, Huddinge and neighboring municipalities that get their water from Stockholm's waterworks in Mälaren: Strängnäs, Nynäshamn, Lidingö, Nacka, Tyresö, Haninge, Botkyrka, Värmdö, Ekerö and Salem.
+The call to save tap water still applies throughout Stockholm, Huddinge and neighboring municipalities that get their water from Stockholm's waterworks in Mälaren: Strängnäs, Nynäshamn, Lidingö, Nacka, Tyresö, Haninge, Botkyrka, Värmdö, Ekerö and Salem.

 The fact that the weather has been cooler over the weekend has not affected the situation for the waterworks.